longworthgrace23/cdm-gh-practice/becoming-digital.md

 ## Becoming digital

-When the world was only analog,
+When the world was only analog, we would have written this story on paper.